The winners of the 16th annual Current Archaeology Awards were announced on Saturday 24 February, as part of Current Archaeology Live! 2024.

-The 8th annual Current Archaeology Awards celebrated the projects and publications that made the pages of CA over the last 12 months, and the people judged to have made outstanding contributions to archaeology.
+The awards celebrate the projects and publications that made the pages of the magazine over the past 12 months, and the people judged to have made outstanding contributions to archaeology.

-Archaeologist of the Year:
+Archaeologist of the Year 2024:

-Research Project of the Year:
+Research Project of the Year 2024:

-Rescue Dig of the Year:
+Rescue Project of the Year 2024:

-Book of the Year:
+Book of the Year 2024:

 Doggerland: lost world under the North Sea

 By Luc Amkreutz and Sasja van der Vaart-Verschoof (eds)